We’re working with public schools to create a climate that ensures success for kids of color and their families.

 The Community Transformation funding strategy is a long-term investment in one group, or collaborative, whose mission is to transform the communities in our region that face the highest rates of poverty, using the Collective Impact Model.
 The group selected for this grant, Successful Families 2020, is comprised of five of our region’s leading nonprofit organizations serving low-income and culturally specific communities.
 Working in collaboration with United Way through the creation and implementation of a business and work plan, this collaborative will create a blueprint for success in communities of color in Multnomah County.

-The Community Transformation partnership represents a five-year commitment (July 2014 through July 2019) and an investment of approximately $3.75 million dollars or $750,000 per year over the next five years.
+The Community Transformation partnership represents a long-term commitment and an investment of approximately $3.75 million dollars or $750,000 per year over the next five years.
 (Funding to the selected non-profits is contingent on the funding United Way receives as an organization).

 Self Enhancement, Inc.